Accessing your metering data

 If you're an authorised representative, applications can be made for multiple customers via email and must include the following information:

 - Your metering data request in a CSV file including these details for each customer premises (no record header is required, see example Excel CSV file (XLS 46.0 kb)

 - Street address

 - Customer name - the customer must have been the account holder for the period of time you are requesting the data for.
-You can request up to two years of metering data for a period that is within the last two years.
+You can request up to two years of metering data

 - Data start date (dd/mm/yyyy)

 - A completed Authority to Release Information to Third Parties Form (PDF 380.2 kb) for each customer.